xSengPed/xSengPed/README.md

-### Hi! 👋 My Name is Donnukrit.
-I'm working as Senior Software Engineer at Digital Organic Co.
-Ltd. and Freelancer.
-My skills are newbie in Backend and Dev Ops.
-I like to learning new things if i have a freetime.
-I have a experience in mobile app development with Flutter for 3 years.
+### Currently im working as mobile developer with Exvention.
+Use Flutter for mobile application development.
+Im have an experience in mobile applications development for 3 years.
+Im able to use front end web applications framework such as Vue and React.
+**My Project**
+Paotang : GLO (Digital Lottery) by Krungthai Bank (KTB) Collaborated with Accenture , Arise by Infinitas , Prior Solution
 # About Myself